Military doctrine: France

-World War I

 Following the defeat of the French Army in the Franco-Prussian War, the French military, as part of its movements to increase professionalism, emphasized officer training at the École de Guerre.
 Ferdinand Foch, as an instructor, argued against the concept of a commander moving units without informing subordinates of his intentions.
 In doing so, a common doctrine served as a point of training.

 We have then, a doctrine.
 All the brains have been limbered up and regard all questions from an identical point of view.
-The fundamental idea of the problem being known, each one will solve the problem in his own fashion, and these thousand fashions, we may very well be sure, will act to direct all their efforts to a common objective.
+The fundamental idea of the problem being known, each one will solve the problem in his own fashion, and these thousand fashions, we may very well be sure, will act to direct all their efforts to a common objective.Prior to WWI, France had an offensive military doctrine.

+In the aftermath of WWI, France adopted a defensive military doctrine where the Maginot Line played a central role in its deterrence of Germany.

 Germany

+Prior to WWI, Germany had an offensive military doctrine exemplified by the Schlieffen Plan.
+Germany also devoted considerable resources to building a fleet of battleships, which provoked fears among European powers.
+During World War II, Germany deployed an operational strategy sometimes referred to as Blitzkrieg in its offensives against Poland and France.

 German military doctrine incorporates the concept of Auftragstaktik (Mission-type tactics), which can be seen as a doctrine within which formal rules can be selectively suspended in order to overcome "friction".
 Carl von Clausewitz stated that "Everything in war is very simple but the simplest thing is difficult".
 Problems will occur with misplaced communications, troops going to the wrong location, delays caused by weather, etc., and it is the duty of the commander to do his best to overcome them.
 Auftragstaktik encourages commanders to exhibit initiative, flexibility and improvisation while in command.